CadQuery/cadquery/doc/apireference.rst

 ------------------------

 Objects that filter and select CAD objects.
-Selectors are used to select existing geometry as a basis for futher operations.
+Selectors are used to select existing geometry as a basis for further operations.

 .. currentmodule:: cadquery.selectors
 .. autosummary::